NVIDIA-Omniverse-blueprints/synthetic-manipulation-motion-generation/README.md

 Steps:

-1. Check if your workstation meets the [System Requirements](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/requirements.html#system-requirements) and [Driver Requirements](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/requirements.html#isaac-sim-short-driver-requirements) for running Isaac Sim.
+1. Check if your workstation meets the [System Requirements](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/requirements.html#system-requirements) and [Driver Requirements](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/requirements.html#isaac-sim-short-driver-requirements).

-2. Run the command below to confirm your GPU driver version is 535.129.03 or later.

-       nvidia-smi

-3. Clone this repository to your local machine and navigate to this repository.
+2. Clone this repository to your local workstation and navigate to this repository.

        git clone https://github.com/NVIDIA-Omniverse-blueprints/synthetic-motion-generation.git
        cd synthetic-motion-generation

-4. Deploy the Jupyter Notebook from the Isaac Lab container.
+3. Deploy the Jupyter Notebook with the Isaac Lab container.

-       docker compose -f docker-compose.yml up
+       docker compose -f docker-compose.yml up -d

-5. Access the Jupyter Notebook from a browser at http://localhost:8888/lab/tree/generate_dataset.ipynb.
+4. Access the Jupyter Notebook from a browser at http://localhost:8888/lab/tree/generate_dataset.ipynb.

+5. Run the command below to stop the Jupyter Notebook and end the demo.

+       docker compose -f docker-compose.yml down

 ## Licenses